xueyouluo/my_seq2seq/README.md

 - [ ] code refactoring, make the code more readable and easy to build new model
 - [ ] test on more dataset
+- [ ] how to add other features before attention layer
+- [ ] how to add more layer after attention layer

 ## Reference